pilgrimstack/workshop-301/2.prod/readme.md

       ```
   * Some variables

-> In case of doubt, you can have a look on the file main.tf
+> If in doubt, you can have a look at the file main.tf
 >
 > If you are really lost, just copy the main.tf to main.tf
 > ```bash
 > cp main.tf main.tf